deshpr/ETL-Project/README.md

-# faas_db
+# faas_sqlite

-Sample project demonstrating creation of SQLite3 DB on AWS Lambda w/ Java
+Sample project demonstrating use of SQLite3 databases on AWS Lambda w/ Java